 The BEST sweet potato brownies which are fudgy, decadent and use real chocolate.
 They are vegan, refined sugar free, can be made gluten free and your ultimate healthy brownies!

 Why these are the ULTIMATE sweet potato brownies

-These brownies are very rich and decadent, moreso than other recipes!
-You see, lots of popular sweet potato brownie recipes contain cocoa powder but NO chocolate melted inside the brownies.
+These brownies are very rich and decadent because they have melted chocolate inside them!
+Lots of popular sweet potato brownie recipes only contain cocoa powder but NO melted chocolate.
 I can't personally fathom the idea of brownies without actual chocolate!

 According to The Kitchn, cocoa-based brownies are softer and lighter whereas chocolate-based brownies are more fudgy and rich.
 To get the best of both worlds, I use both cocoa and melted chocolate in these brownies!
 These are REAL sweet potato chocolate brownies.

 Adding melted chocolate also helps with binding the ingredients in these brownies as there is no egg!

 I based this recipe on my popular tried and tested beetroot brownies.
 You'll need:

 Semi-sweetened melted vegan chocolate.
 The better your chocolate, the better your brownies will be.

 Steamed/boiled sweet potato for that extra fudginess and fun hidden vegetable.
 These brownies are perfect for using those misshaped potatoes such as from the 'Imperfect Picks' range from Harris Farm Markets!

 Runny almond butter instead of oil.
 Oil creates more crumbly brownies which are slightly oily on touch.
 Almond butter (or any other nut butter) makes brownies even MORE fudgy and in tact.